30 Office Christmas Party Ideas that Everyone Will Love

 Nothing can put you in a festive mood quite like some Christmas movie classics!

-Assemble a list of the best festive films or, better yet, get your coworkers to share their personal favourites and create a poll.
+Assemble a list of the best festive films or, better yet, get your coworkers to share their personal favorites and create a poll.
 You could host your Christmas movie marathon at the office or someone’s home.
-And if you want to go the extra mile, you can create the perfect ambience with some fairy lights, comfy pillows, cushions and, of course, popcorn!

 6. Around-the-world potluck